What a Microphone Does

 Phantom power supplies are available in various output voltages ranging from as low as 9 volts up to 48 volts.
 They may be designed to operate from AC line voltages or from internal batteries.

 Externally polarized or "discrete" condenser microphones seldom have internal battery power.
 Instead, a phantom power source is used to provide both the polarizing voltage for the element and to power the impedance converter.
 This type is sometimes called a "pure condenser."

 Other Types of Microphones

-There a number of ways to translate sound into electrical energy.
+There are a number of ways to translate sound into electrical energy.
 Carbon granules are used as elements in telephones and communications microphones.
 And some low-cost microphones use crystal or ceramic elements that are generally OK for speech, but are not seriously considered for music or critical sound reproduction.

-Ribbon microphones are often designed to respond to sound from both the front and back, and are sometimes used when a bidirectional pickup pattern is required - which brings us to the next major microphone classification.
+Increasingly popular for broadcast, studio and live applications, ribbon microphones are often designed to respond to sound from both the front and back, and are sometimes used when a bidirectional pickup pattern is required – which brings us to the next major microphone classification.